NotAShelf/nyx/docs/README.md

 the eval duration, it saves me (or perhaps other people who find this config) the trouble of taking notes on specific features and going through them when they need.

+# Warning
+> The system-template is and will remain to be out of date until this refactor is over.
+> Use at your own peril.

 ## How to use

 Create a directory in /hosts/ with the hostname of your device.
 This will, most of the time,